ebikatsudon/VTubeStudio/NVIDIA-Webcam-Tracker.md

-### IMPORTANT: THIS FEATURE IS IN BETA.
-CURRENTLY IT CAN ONLY BE USED ON THE BETA BRANCH.
-SEE BELOW FOR MORE INFO.

 <br/>

 In addition to tracking using OpenSeeFace, VTube Studio now supports high-quality, high-performance webcam tracking using the new **NVIDIA Broadcast Expression Tracker** for RTX GPUs.